Join Us for Virtual Films at Fowler - Extra Added for April

 Friday Flicks at Fowler is now called Films at Fowler and the format has changed accordingly.
 Because we cannot meet at Fowler Library in person in 2021, we will now watch - on your own schedule - selected movies on Kanopy, a free streaming service available to Library patrons.
 We will then gather on Zoom on scheduled evenings for a lively movie discussion.
 The theme of the movies this year is Movies Are Your Passport.
 All six movies are set in a foreign location and culture that has a strong influence in the film.
 Below are the selected films for January, which are available on Kanopy, and the discussion dates on Zoom.
-The films for February and March will be listed in subsequent newsletters.
+Thanks to the popularity of the program, the presenter Randall Warniers has added extra films to the series for April.

 Friday, January 15, 7:00 p.m.
 (Discussion date on Zoom)